C-D-Lewis/pge/README.md

 ## Features To Do

-- List of entities to allow automated execution of their logic and rendering.
+- Add-on lib for list of Entity structures to allow automated execution of their logic and rendering.
   This will also allow collision checking.

 - Grid-restricted mode for implementing RPG-style games.